-In 2005, the AQD recorded elevated ozone levels in the Upper Green River Basin.
+In 2005, the Air Quality Division recorded elevated ozone levels in the Upper Green River Basin.
 We know that the ozone exceedances are related to at least four factors: adequate amounts of precursor chemicals, snow cover, temperature inversions and low winds, and sunlight.

 In the time since then, DEQ has been working to lower the ozone levels, conducting a series of studies on the area.
-This page is intended to provide the public and industry with information about past and current work, background information related to the ozone issue, current ozone data, technical documents and forms.
+You can learn more about ozone efforts from 2005-2017 in the Upper Green River Basin, in our report UGRB "The Power of Partnership."
+This page is intended to provide the public and industry with information about past and current work, background information related to the ozone issue, current ozone data, and technical documents and forms.

 For more information about Winter Ozone Updates, please call 1-888-WYO-WDEQ.